GuavaCZ/laravel-populator/README.md

 - polymorphic one to one and it's inverse
 - polymorphic one to many and it's inverse (`morphMany`)

+### Referencing other records
+Other records can be referenced in multiple ways, the package tries all three of them in this specific order.

+#### By their identifier (key)
+This works only from within the same populator (across all bundles).
+The key is the name of the file, so in case of the `john-doe.php` example file from earlier, the key would be `john-doe`.

+In case you supplied the records to the bundle directly via the `records()` method, the key is the array key you set.

+#### By their primary key
+If no key was found, the package assumes the provided key is the primary key and attempts to find the record in the database.
+If the record exists, the primary key will be used.

+#### by a (preferably unique) column
+You can also reference records using any column you like.
+For example, to reference John Doe from other records, you could reference their e-mail using `email:john.doe@example.tld`.
+The package will then attempt to find the record with that e-mail address.

 ### One to One
 Let's say we have a `User` model that has one `Address` relation.
 You can define the relation in the `Address` bundle like this:
 ```php